Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_novartis.md

 # Novartis

 <p><a href="http://www.novartis.com">Novartis</a> is a Swiss farmacuetical company.
-Their headquarters in Basel consists of several buildings, some of which are architectural materpieces.
+Their headquarters in Basel consists of several buildings, some of which are architectural masterpieces.
 Along with the Dutch architectural photographer <a href="http://www.iwan.com/">Iwan Baan</a> and <a href="http://2x4.org/">2&#215;4</a> from New York, I made a prototype for a virtual tour of this campus.
 With the three-dimensional panorama pictures you can walk through the campus and watch a variety of content.</p>